 The iPhone 5C doesn’t feel like a plastic phone, and as the firm has gone to great lengths to explain, this is different.
 Rather like the M&S ads in fact, this isn’t just plastic, this is Apple iPhone plastic.

 And on first impressions, they might just be right.
-The iPhone 5C is a quality, and slightly different product – and after playing with it, it's easy to imagine the 5C becoming Apple’s biggest seller, and the most popular iPhone ever released.
+The iPhone 5C is a quality, and slightly different product – and after playing with it, it's easy to imagine the 5C becoming another Apple hit.